 The DSX Products are based on embedded particle technology.
 All DSX Products modify friction.
 Basically, the fluoropolymer particles fill the voids in the surface of the materials creating a better fit and finish.
-It is this better fit and finish that allows for a more complete burn of the fuel with a corresponding reduction in discharge/emissions.
+It is this better fit and finish that allows for a more complete burn of the fuel with a corresponding reduction in discharge/emissions and improved fuel economy.

 The applications for the DSX Products are many.
 Regarding trucks, trains, boats and construction equipment the applications are primarily power train; engine, transmission and drive axles.
 There are other applications also in bearings and gears.